gaokunlun/Graduation_Project/ManulInstallShifterGPU.md

 To illustrate the configuration process, consider the following parameters that were modified from the template configuration (*udiroot.conf.example*) to support the install on our local cluster named *Greina*:

-* **imagePath=/scratch/shifter/images** Absolute path to shifter's images.
+* **imagePath=/nfs/shifter/images** Absolute path to shifter's images.
 This path must be readable by root and available from all nodes in the cluster.
 * **etcPath=/etc/shifter/shifter_etc_files** Absolute path to the files to be copied into /etc on the containers at startup.
 * **allowLocalChroot=1**
-* **autoLoadKernelModule=0** Flag to determine if kernel modules will be loaded by Shifter if required.
+* **autoLoadKernelModule=1** Flag to determine if kernel modules will be loaded by Shifter if required.
 This is limited to loop, squashfs, ext4 (and dependencies). *Recommend value 0* if kernel modules (loop, squashfs, and ext4) are already loaded as part of the node boot process, otherwise use *value 1* to let Shifter load the kernel modules.
-* **system=greina** The name of the computer cluster where shifter is deployed.
-It is **important for this to match the platform name in the json configuration file** for the Image Manager.
+* **system=sunny** The name of the computer cluster where shifter is deployed.
+It is **important for this to match the platform name in the json configuration file** for the Image Manager.自定义
-* **imageGateway=http://greina9:5000** Space separated URLs for where the Image Gateway can be reached.
+* **imageGateway=http://172.17.17.100:5000** Space separated URLs for where the Image Gateway can be reached. 安装image gateway的节点地址
 * **siteResources=/opt/shifter/site-resources** Absolute path to where site-specific resources will be bind-mounted inside the container to enable features like native MPI or GPU support.
 This configuration only affects the container.
 The specified path will be automatically created inside the container.
 The specified path doesn't need to exist on the host.